-Before joining Pew, he worked in senior positions in international policy and advocacy, including executive director of the Global Ocean Commission, an independent initiative made up of 17 leaders from around the world.
-Reddy was also executive director of the C40 Cities Climate Leadership Group, where his efforts focused on building a global network of cities committed to addressing climate change.
+Before joining Pew, Reddy worked in senior positions in international policy and advocacy, including executive director of the Global Ocean Commission, an independent initiative made up of 17 leaders from around the world.
+He was also executive director of the C40 Cities Climate Leadership Group, where his efforts focused on building a global network of cities committed to addressing climate change.
 Earlier in his career, he worked for Greenpeace in a variety of roles.